JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

 # Package management

 Julia provides a simple and intuitive built-in package manager that handles installing, updating and removing packages.
 The package manager offers an interactive Pkg REPL, which simplifies the package management process.
-The Pkg REPL can be entered from the Julia REPL simply by pressing `]`.
-To get back to the Julia REPL, press backspace or `^C`.
-After entering the Pkg REPL, the screen similar to the following one should appear.
+We enter the Pkg REPL from the Julia REPL by pressing `]`.
+To return to the Julia REPL, press backspace or `^C`.
+After entering the Pkg REPL, a screen similar to the following one will appear:

 ```julia
 (@v1.5) pkg>
 ```

-Registered packages can be installed using the `add` keyword in the following way.
+Registered packages can be installed by the `add` keyword.

 ```julia
 (@v1.5) pkg> add JSON BSON
 ```

-Note that it is possible to install multiple packages simply by entering their names separated by a space.
-It is also possible to install the unregistered package using the `add` keyword.
-However, in this case, we have to specify an URL of a git repository.
+It is possible to install multiple packages by entering their names separated by spaces.
+The `add` keyword can also install unregistered packages by specifying the URL of a git repository.

 ```julia
 (@v1.5) pkg> add https://github.com/JuliaLang/Example.jl
 ```

-It is also possible to use the absolute/relative path to the local git repository.
+We can use both absolute and relative path to a local git repository.

 ```julia
 (@v1.5) pkg> add /absolute/or/relative/path/MyPackage
 ```

-The `status` keyword or its shorthand `st` can be used to list all installed packages.
+The `status` keyword, abbreviated as `st`, can be used to list all installed packages.

 ```julia
 (@v1.5) pkg> st